MallikarjunaVayugundla/Capstone_Project/README.md

 4. The project uses Object Oriented Programming techniques.
    The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.<br />

-   **The project uses 'Compute3DPoints' class to organise the parameters, attributes and functions needed to compute a 3d point cloud from a depth map image.**
+   **The project uses 'Compute3DPoints' class to organise the parameters, attributes and functions needed to compute a 3d point cloud from a depth map image.
+   This can be extended with further classes like 'CostMap' class that uses the 3d  pointclouds computed to construct a 2d cost map that can be used for path planning.**

 5. Classes use appropriate access specifiers for class members.
    All class data members are explicitly specified as public, protected, or private.<br />

     **As can be seen from the 'Compute3DPoints' class definition in the 'compute_3d_points.h' file, all the data members and member functions of the class are placed under suitable access specifiers.